AravindhPandiyan/Parkinsons_FOG/docs/api/app/router/inference_router.md

         for getting the hosting url.

-        `background_tasks`: background_tasks is the parameter passed to the funtion by the decorator funtion, It is used for running any long-running task or API freezing task to run in the background.
+        `background_tasks`: background_tasks is the parameter passed to the funtion by the decorator funtion, It is used for running any long-running task or API-freezing task to run in the background.

     Returns:
-        The return values of the function is dependent on the state of API.
+        The return values of the function are dependent on the state of the API.

 `web_socket_stream(websocket: starlette.websockets.WebSocket)`